 Certain back conditions can also affect children and teens and cause back pain.
 These include:

-Pain that is made worse by specific movements, such as handsprings in gymnastics, the butterfly stroke in swimming, or contact sports, may be caused by spondylolysis or spondylolisthesis.
+- Spondylolysis or spondylolisthesis.
+Pain that is made worse by specific movements, such as handsprings in gymnastics, the butterfly stroke in swimming, or contact sports, may be caused by these conditions.
 Young athletes with low back pain have a higher-than-average incidence of spondylolysis.
 These injuries are usually caused by activity and overuse.

-Scheuermann's disease causes pain that is not severe enough to limit activity.
-It is the second most common cause of back pain in children and young adults.
-Your child may have a rounded spine.
+- Scheuermann's disease.
+This disease causes pain that is not severe enough to limit activity.
+It's a common cause of back pain in children and young adults.
+In this condition, your child may have a rounded spine.

 - An infection, arthritis, or tumor of the spine, which can keep a child up at night because of the pain.

 - A problem caused by a spinal cord or brain problem.
 It may cause back pain along with changes in balance or coordination.